 Do you know more about this story?
 Contact us anonymously through this link.

 Md.
-Touhidul Alam Khan is the Deputy Managing Director and Chief Risk Officer & Chief Anti Money Laundering Compliance Officer of Prime Bank Limited, Bangladesh.
+Touhidul Alam Khan is the Additional Managing Director of Standard Bank Limited, Bangladesh.
 He is Fellow Member of Institute of Cost & Management Accountants of Bangladesh (ICMAB) and first Certified Sustainability Reporting Assurer (CSRA) in Bangladesh.
-He is also post graduate in Islamic Banking & Insurance from Institute of Islamic Banking and Insurance (IIBI), United Kingdom.
+He is also post graduate diploma in Islamic Banking & Insurance from Institute of Islamic Banking and Insurance (IIBI), United Kingdom.